presscustomizr/hueman/readme.md

 ## Changelog
 = 3.2.0 September 2nd 2016 =
+* fixed : add back the comment section in the customizer, accidentally removed in the latest version (issue #292 )
+* Imp:improve the events calendar compat with the img smartload feature

+= 3.2.0 September 2nd 2016 =
 * added : new option to enable a smoother scrolling.
 In Global Settings > Smooth Scroll
 * added : new option to automatically add an icon next to external links inside the post content.
 In Global Settings > General Design Options
 * added : new option to improve the page load performances : smart image load.
 In Global Settings > Performances and SEO